Module 3: All about dashboard filters, trends, and reports

 Delve deeper into all of these reports, and learn how to filter them, by visiting section 7.
 Reporting & Analytics in the Help Center.
 (Quick links are provided in the Show Notes.)

-And finally, there will be times when you'll need to export your data for further analysis in other applications like Excel, SPSS, or Qualtrics.
+And finally, there will be times when you'll need to export your data for further analysis in other applications.

 To download just the data used to create a specific report, click the export option on the right-hand side of a report.